 You can use any winter squash you’d like: butternut, acorn, delicata, pumpkin, or what I prefer if I can get my hands on it – the beautiful green pumpkin, Japanese Kabocha squash!

 Kabocha squash is known for its sweet almost nutty flavor and velvety texture.
 It’s as if a butternut squash and sweet potato had a baby and named it Kabocha!
-Read more about the Kabocha squash on Cooking Light.
+Read more about the Kabocha squash on The Forked Spoon.